shekharp77/BreastCancerTypePrediction/README.md

   3) Pandas
 or

-Just install Anaconda as it contains all the scientific python libraries
+Just install Anaconda as it contains all the scientific python libraries.

-change the value of random state in line 17 to change accuracy currentry it is set to 5 for best accuracy of given data i.e. 97.9%
+Change the value of random state in line 17 to change accuracy.

+Currently it is set to 5 for best accuracy of given data i.e. 97.9%.

 bdata excel sheet contains the data